Jerryhaom/GOLDBioAge/README.md

 # GOLD BioAge <br>
-This package measures biological aging based on Gompertz law. <br>
+This package provides biological aging clocks measurements based on Gompertz or Cox regression. <br>
 The example data was downloaded from the National Health and Nutrition Examination Survey (NHANES).

 # INSTALL <br>